 The Richmond Connect Capital team comprises representatives from nonprofit, for-profit and governmental organizations.
 The initial team (which is currently adding new members) includes:

-- Danny Avula, Director, Richmond City Health District
+- Danny Avula, Public Health Director, Richmond City and Henrico County

 - Mark Constantine, President & CEO, Richmond Memorial Health Foundation